The North Pennines AONB Partnership launched the Nectarworks project in the summer of 2013.

-For full details of what we will be doing, please download our colourful Nectarworks project summary.
+For full details of what we will be doing, please download our colourful Nectarworks project summary and you can find out more in our Nectarworks Newsletter 1.
+January 2015.
 This short film gives a flavour of some of our work through this project:

 During the summers of 2013 and 2014, Ruth Starr-Keddle, the AONB Partnership’s Nectarworks Project Officer has surveyed 60 flower-rich banks in hay meadows.
 These were the most botanically rich places that Ruth has visited since she started work for the Partnership in 2009 which goes to show how special they are.
 Following each survey, Ruth meets with the farmer to talk about how these rare habitats are managed and then writes a detailed report with recommendations for how they can be maintained or enhanced.